 How to Travel across America on Amtrak with your pet

-Remember Amtrak’s seven-hour restriction for continuous travel with a pet.
-So, if you want to go from say, Chicago to Los Angeles, you’re out of luck.
-Amtrak pet policy only allows for a seven-hour maximum route.
+Remember Amtrak’s seven-hour restriction for continuous travel with a pet?
+So, if you want to go from say, Chicago to Los Angeles, you’re not entirely out of luck.
+Even though the Amtrak pet policy only allows for a seven-hour maximum route, there is a workaround.
+Here’s how to do it.

-While the Amtrak pet policy may not be totally conducive for a cross-country train trip, the main intention of this program is for shorter distances.
+While the Amtrak pet policy isn’t conducive for a cross-country train trip, the main intention of this program is really for shorter distances.
+So if you only have to spend one night in a hotel and take only one more train, that’s not bad at all.

 Forget Flying and Bring Your Pet on Amtrak